-Ronnie Ortiz-Magro's Ex Jen Harley Arrested for Domestic Battery
+Ronnie Magro-Ortiz's Ex Jen Harley Arrested for Domestic Battery

 "He apologized for everything and admitted where he had been wrong but he also wants what's best for his daughter and he realizes this is not a healthy environment for her," a source told E!
 News of their breakup.

 In early June, the Las Vegas Metropolitan Police Department confirmed to E!
 News that the two got into a physical altercation at Planet Hollywood, sparked by the sudden death of her dog.
-Harley called authorities to report the fight and police later determined through conversations with Ortiz-Magro and hotel security that she had been the "aggressor."
+Harley called authorities to report the fight and police later determined through conversations with the reality star and hotel security that she had been the "aggressor."

-Though she was considered a suspect and wanted for domestic violence, Ronnie declined to press charges at the time.
+Though she was considered a suspect and wanted for domestic violence, he declined to press charges at the time.
 Harley denied hitting the reality star.

 Us Weekly first broke the news of Harley's arrest.